More kids are repeating a grade. Is it good for them?

 It was so rocky his parents asked for him to repeat sixth grade — a decision they credit with getting him on a better track.

-Twenty-four of the 28 states that provided data for the most recent academic year saw an increase in the number of students who were held back, according to an Associated Press analysis.
+Twenty-two of the 26 states that provided data for the recent academic year, as well as Washington, D.C., saw an increase in the number of students who were held back, according to an Associated Press analysis.
 Three states — South Carolina, West Virginia and Delaware — saw retention more than double.

 Pennsylvania, where the Price family lives, passed a pandemic-era law allowing parents to elect to have a redo for their kids.
 The following year, the number of retained students in the state jumped by about 20,000, to over 45,000 students.

-Note: This story has been corrected to reflect that a total of 26 states and Washington, D.C., provided data on grade retention for the recent academic year.